At a glance

 • Navigate external accountability, inspections, safeguarding oversight, regulation (Ofsted, local authority) and stakeholder relationships

-• Communicate your vision externally with boards, governing bodies, funders, local authorities, parent/carer communities, and partners
+• Communicate your vision externally with boards, governing bodies, funders, local authorities, parent/carer communities,and partners

-Alongside the apprenticeship, participants also have the option to fast-track to a Master’s degree, a full Ma in Educational Leadership.
+Alongside the apprenticeship, participants also have the option to fast-track to a Master’s degree, a full MA in Educational Leadership.

 Download Course Guide